Sending Cryptocurrency from Trust Wallet

 Aside from Ethereum, Trust Wallet also fully supports tokens deployed on networks like (BNB) Smart Chain and Tron (TRX) TRC10, TRC20, and over 100+ Blockchains.

-TRON is required for USDT transactions, with fees paid via TRON, not your Tether balance.
-While direct Tether to Tron swaps aren't possible within the app due to interoperability constraints, you can acquire TRON through a buying option or by transfering from an exchange.
+TRX (the native token of the Tron network) is required for USDT transactions, with fees paid via TRX, not your Tether balance.
+While direct Tether to Tron swaps aren't possible within the app due to interoperability constraints, you caacquire TRX through a buying option or by transfering from an exchange.

 Screenshots are for illustrative purposes only and may not reflect current prices.